EricBanker12/ping-compensation/README.md

 ### **Experimental Branch:** https://github.com/SaltyMonkey/skill-prediction/tree/experimental

-the "Playground" Branch, might occasionally encounter itself unusable because someone forgot a `,`. or someone duplicated a function.
+The "Playground" Branch, might occasionally encounter itself unusable because someone forgot a `,` or someone duplicated a function.
 It also includes some QoLs for logging skills.